Hexagon/pup/README.md

 ## Contributions and Development

 Contributions to Pup are very welcome!
-Please read [the contibuting section](https://hexagon.github.io/pup/contributing.html) of the manual, fork the repository, make your changes, and submit a pull request.
+Please read [the contributing section](https://hexagon.github.io/pup/contributing.html) of the manual, fork the repository, make your changes, and submit a pull request.

 We appreciate all feedback and contributions that help make Pup better!